-- Type III—Also called Dejerine-Sottas disease, this is a rare, severe, early onset form of CMT.
-It is sometimes considered to be a subtype of CMT Type I. Symptoms may include:
+- Type 3—Also called Dejerine-Sottas disease, this is a rare, severe, early onset form of CMT.
+It is sometimes considered to be a subtype of CMT Type 1.

-- Type IV (demyelinating autosomal recessive)—This is similar to Type I, but often less severe.
+- Type 4 (demyelinating autosomal recessive)—This is similar to Type 1, but often less severe.
 It is less likely to be inherited by an affected individual's children.